pupil-labs/pupil-docs/user-docs/pupil-capture.md

 > {{< webp-img src="/images/pupil-capture/capture-plugin.webp" alt="Pupil Capture plugins" >}}

+Open the `Plugin Manager` menu on the right.
+It lists all available plugins.
-Click on the selector "Open Plugin" and select your plugin.
+Click the button next to the plugin's name to turn on or off the plugin.

 #### Third-party plugins